-KADO MUIR, APP CO-WRITER: So the app we've designed is based on a dream time story, which we've held and known about since I was a child, and it's been part of our language group for thousands of years.
+KADO MUIR, APP CO-WRITER: The app we've designed is based on a dream time story, which we've held and known about since I was a child, and it's been part of our language group for thousands of years.

 The Mamutjitji story is about hairy creatures called Mamu and the kids who stood up to them.
-Which became little insects which we call Mamutjitji or ant lions.
+Which became little insects which we call Mamutjitji or antlions.